-Our feature project below is a DIY drop cloth fabric shade cover made by ‘Anything Pretty‘.
+Our first project is a DIY drop cloth shade cover made by ‘Anything Pretty‘.
 Check out her tutorial, it took them just a couple of hours to get this up, and made over their old pergola!
 LOVE the globe lights woven through the shades.

-Here is another tutorial for a fabric shade by ‘Koiphen’.
-Good close up photos here to help you understand the wire system for holding the shades.
+Here is another backyard shade idea for a fabric shade by ‘Koiphen’.
+Good close up photos here with this tutorial to help you understand the wire system for holding the shades.

 From ‘J and B Marvin‘, this DIY fabric pergola has a quick tutorial, and a lot of good tips.
-Same type of system as the project above.
+Same type of backyard shade system as the project above.
 This is fully retractable too!

 Ok, so you need Google Translate for this one, unless you read Dutch.
 At least, I think it’s Dutch!
 But I love this one, because it’s a freestanding DIY fabric pergola that can be put up even where there is no existing structure.
+You can have backyard shade anywhere!
 From ‘VT Wonen‘.

 Same idea as some of the projects above with this slide wire canopy from ‘Superior Awning‘.

 From Jamie Durie of ‘HGTV‘, these sliding canvas panels are mounted and slide the same way as the fabric ones above.
 There are eye hooks mounted on the frame of the panels, and the wire cable slides through the hooks, over the top of the panel.
-These can be moved to cover different areas of the space as the sun moves.
+These can be moved to add backyard shade to different areas of the space as the sun moves.

 Image Credits: Indecora, Anything Pretty, Koiphen, J and B Marvin, VTWonen, Superior Awning, HGTV, HGTV, ShadeSails.com